 Visit The Berjaya Times Square Theme Park

 However, the standout attraction was the amusement park – probably best suited for preschoolers, making this our winner for toddler activities in Kuala Lumpur.
-The children’s area has around 8 different rides, a playground and a kids’ cinema.
+The children’s area has around eight different rides, although there are rides here for all ages.

 Overall, this is the largest indoor playground in Malaysia and can be found on the fifth floor of the Berjaya Times Square mall.
 Split into two zones: Galaxy Station for adults (+13’s) and Fantasy Garden for children, whatever your child’s age group this is some of the best kids entertainment in KL.